wilshwez/Personal_portfolio/README.md

 **Overview**

-This portfolio showcases my journey as a Bachelor of Science student in Information Security and Forensics at KCA University, with a focus on SOC operations, ethical hacking, digital forensics, and network security.
-The site is designed around a dark hacker terminal theme — monospace fonts, green/cyan glow effects, and a subtle scanline overlay to reflect the cybersecurity aesthetic.
+This portfolio showcases my journey as a Bachelor of Science student in Information Security and Forensics at KCA University, with a focus on SOC operations, ethical hacking, digital forensics and network security.
+The site is designed around a dark hacker terminal theme — monospace fonts, green/cyan glow effects, and a subtle scanline overlay to reflect the cybersecurity aesthetic to show .

 **Sections**